DeibidSE/spotify-clone/README.md

 ## Contributions

 Contributions are always welcome!
 If you find any issues or have any suggestions, feel free to submit a pull request.
-Any contribution, no matter how small, is always appreciated!
+Any contribution, no matter how small, is always appreciated

 ## Credits